-Sad as the prospects may seem to us, the saints shall be the victims the anti-Christ when he makes war against them.
-They shall fall under his hand but our Lord has told us to " . . . fear not them which kill the body, but are not able to kill the soul: but rather fear him which is able to destroy both soul and body in hell.
+Sad as the prospects may seem to us, the saints shall be the victims of war when the anti-Christ makes war against them.
+They shall fall under his hand -but our Lord has told us to ". . . fear not them which kill the body, but are not able to kill the soul: but rather fear him which is able to destroy both soul and body in hell.
 (Mat.
 10:28).
-When we shall have run our course, we shall experience the first resurrection, and shall live and reign with Christ on this earth for a thousand years.
-After that, we shall live and reign with him and the Father in the New Jerusalem for ever and ever!
+When we shall have run our course, we shall experience the first resurrection, and shall live and reign with Christ on this earth for a thousand years-then with him and the Father in the New Jerusalem for ever and ever!